 How Do Margin Rates to Trade Cryptocurrency Function

 Whenever a margin trade is started, the user or investor is required to commit some amount to the cryptocurrency exchange.
 This is referred to as margin, and the percentage at which the exchange amplifies it to decide end profits is the leverage to trade cryptocurrency offered by that particular exchange.
 In lieu of this facility, the exchange charges some percentage of the profits too, which is the margin rate to trade cryptocurrencies.
-This rate not only varies with the amount of margin, but also with other parameters like guarantees, past track record of the user etc., the type of cryptocurrency sought after, etc. For example if the margin leverage to trade is 10:1, then one would need only 1000 USD of their capital to open a trade of 10,000 USD.
+This rate not only varies with the amount of margin, but also with other parameters like guarantees, past track record of the user etc., the type of cryptocurrency sought after, etc. For example, if the margin leveraged to trade is 10:1, then one would need only 1000 USD of their capital to open a trade of 10,000 USD.

 What are the Margin Rates to Trade Cryptocurrencies